The Christina Grillo Sullivan Foundation

 USTA’s Adaptive Tennis

-- If you have a daughter, son, sibling, parent or friend with different abilities, they can play, have fun and enjoy the many benefits of tennis.
+- If you have a daughter, son, sibling, parent or friend with intellectual or physical challenges, they can play, have fun and enjoy the many benefits of adaptive tennis.

 - It is a great way to strengthen both community and family through social activity.